daverosoff/mcgd/modules/10/Module.md

 No variables in the limits?
 This is a real improvement over the technology of [Worksheet 09][w09].

 [^jacobian]: It's not exactly $dr \; d\theta$; we'll see why very soon.
-In brief, this happens because the length of the circular arc subtended by a fixed angle $\theta$ depends linearly (and is not constant) on the radius of the circle.
+In brief, this happens because the length of the circular arc subtended by a fixed angle $\theta$ depends linearly on the radius of the circle, and therefore is not constant.

 ### The polar coordinate transformation